 How to Get Started with Easel by TpT

-Find hundreds of thousands of ready-to-go digital resources on TpT by filtering for “Easel Activities” on the homepage or looking for the Easel label on the TpT resources you love.
+Find thousands of classroom-ready digital activities on TpT by filtering for “Easel Activities” on the homepage or looking for the Easel label on the TpT resources you love.

 You can also choose to upload your own PDFs* or even make an original resource from scratch.
 Click the “Create” button on the “My Activities” page of Easel, and you’ll be prompted to upload your files or start with a blank page.